Video & Captions

 Why this matters for Indian-language TTS

 SRT is how most creators move Indian-language subtitles between tools.
 UTF-8 encoding is critical for Indian scripts — legacy tools that default to ANSI encoding silently corrupt Hindi, Tamil, Malayalam text.
-VoisLabs' audio-to-video pipeline produces burned-in subtitles (part of the video), but SRT export is on the roadmap for compatibility with external video editing workflows.
+VoisLabs exports SRT and VTT directly: generate a voiceover, open the Tools panel on the clip, and download Captions · SRT — built from your own script (no transcription step), correctly UTF-8 encoded for Devanagari, Tamil, Telugu and every Indian script, ready to drop into YouTube or any editor.

 Frequently Asked Questions